jxmot/esp8266-12F-witty/README.md

 The majority of sketch's logic is executed from within the `loop()` function.
 In this skectch that isn't an issue only because this sketch is simple and doesn't require any precision timing or fast execution of logic within `loop()`.

 ## Other Things to Note

+The green LED on the board I used was much brighter than the red and the blue.
+A mix of all three LEDs should produce white, but mine did not.
+Even when diffused.
+But reproducing specific color mixes wasn't my goal so it was no real issue.